 - cultivate and sustain a supportive work culture; - promote awareness of rights and responsibilities; - prevent workplace discrimination and harassment; - identify and eliminate workplace discrimination and harassment in a timely manner; - improve and/or restore work environments and work relationships affected by incidents or allegations of discrimination or harassment should they arise; and - prevent incidents of workplace violence and take appropriate action in the event of any such occurrences;

-All concerns of discrimination, harassment or violence will be taken seriously and handled in a professional and impartial manner in accordance with the provisions set out in this policy.
+All concerns and complaints of discrimination, harassment or violence will be taken seriously and handled in a fair, professional, impartial, timely and effective manner in accordance with the provisions set out in this policy.

 2. Effective Date